focusate/documentation-user/discuss/customizations/mail_activity_popover_toggle.rst

-When activity is planned and user wants to *Mark done* it, in the window, what pops-up, there will not be *Schedule* button, - instead it will be *Done & Schedule Next*, *Mark As Done* or *Discard* only and *Done & Lounch Next* will be selcted by default:
+When activity is planned and user wants to *Mark done* it, in the window, what pops-up, there will not be *Schedule* button, - instead it will be *Done & Schedule Next*, *Mark As Done* or *Discard* only and *Done & Schedule Next* will be selected by default:

 .. image:: media/activity_popover_toggle_doneandlaunchnext.png
         :align: center